github/explore/topics/kernel/index.md

 topic: kernel
 wikipedia_url: https://en.wikipedia.org/wiki/Kernel_(operating_system)
 ---
 A kernel is the heart of almost every operating system.
 It is always loaded in memory at any time and deals with the hardware to provide an interface for the software.
-It also manages peripherals, memory, interrupts, processes...
-Example of widely used kernels: Windows NT, Linux.
+It also manages peripherals, memory, interrupts, and processes.
+Examples of widely used kernels include Windows NT and Linux.